encode/django-rest-framework/docs/api-guide/throttling.md

 It is important to understand that if you configure the `NUM_PROXIES` setting, then all clients behind a unique [NAT'd](http://en.wikipedia.org/wiki/Network_address_translation) gateway will be treated as a single client.

-Further context on how the `X-Forwarded-For` header works, and identifing a remote client IP can be [found here][identifing-clients].
+Further context on how the `X-Forwarded-For` header works, and identifying a remote client IP can be [found here][identifing-clients].

 ## Setting up the cache